GSA/idmanagement.gov/_arch/services.md

 > _Client side software which implements common functions for an operating system and cryptographic libraries to interface with PIV credentials or other smart cards for usage.
 The general smart card middleware may implement functions to support authentication, digital signatures, encryption, and integrations with multiple operating system cryptographic libraries._

 For common PIV credential usage scenarios, we outline the _general smart card middleware_ available as open or government source or included in operating systems for use scenarios.
-Commercial options for PIV middleware are available and the list of NIST-certified PIV middleware can be viewed [here on the NIST website](http://csrc.nist.gov/groups/SNS/piv/npivp/validation.html){:target="_blank"}{:rel="noopener noreferrer"}.
+Commercial options for PIV middleware are available and the list of NIST-certified PIV middleware can be viewed [here on the NIST website](http://csrc.nist.gov/groups/SNS/piv/npivp/validation.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 ## Next Steps